UCL-ARC/green-hpc-course/episodes/measurement.md

 ## Exercise: Computing total emissions from HPC system use

-You are using (or running) a GPU-based HPC service and a particular project has used the following amounts of resource over 3 months
+You are using (or running) a GPU-based HPC service and a particular project has used the following amounts of resource:

-- 1,100 GPUh
+- 120,000 GPUh
-- 3,542,000 kWh
+- 72,000,000 kWh

-The total embodied emissions for the service are 6,500,000 kgCO<sub>2</sub>e, the service lifetime is 7 years and there are 1000 compute nodes each with 8 GPU.
-The service is hosted in a location with a carbon intensity of 40 gCO<sub>2</sub>e/kWh.
+The total embodied emissions for the service are 6,500,000 kgCO<sub>2</sub>e, the service lifetime is 5 years and there are 1000 compute nodes each with 4 GPU.
+The service is hosted in a location with a carbon intensity of 20 gCO<sub>2</sub>e/kWh.

 1. Compute the scope 2 emissions for the project use
-2. Compute the scope 3 emissions rate in kgCO2e/GPUh
+2. Compute the scope 3 emissions rate in kgCO<sub>2</sub>e/GPUh
 3. Compute the scope 3 emissions for the project use
 4. Compute the total emissions for the project use
 5. Do scope 2 or scope 3 emissions dominate or are they evenly matched?